Philippines Earthquake/sbkinews.in

 Regional and International Scientific Collaboration

-The Philippines works closely with international seismic and oceanographic agencies, such as the United States Geological Survey (USGS) and the Pacific Tsunami Warning Center, to monitor seismic events and enhance predictive capabilities.
+The Philippines collaborates closely with international seismic and oceanographic agencies, including the United States Geological Survey (USGS) and the Pacific Tsunami Warning Center, in monitoring seismic events and improving predictive capabilities.

 Philippines Earthquake